FREE Shipping on orders over $899

 How to Incorporate Garlic into Your Diet for Digestive Benefits

-Now that we have explored the benefits of garlic for gastritis and colitis, it is essential to know how to incorporate this superfood into your daily diet.
-We leave you some practical suggestions:
+Now that we've explored the benefits of garlic for gastritis and colitis, it's essential to know how to incorporate this superfood into your daily diet.
+Here are some practical suggestions:

 Raw Garlic: The Most Powerful Form

-Raw garlic is the most powerful and beneficial form for health.
-You can finely chop the garlic and add it to your salads, sauces or dressings.
+Raw garlic is the most potent and health-promoting form.
+You can finely chop it and add it to salads, sauces, or dressings.
 Although the flavor may be intense, the benefits are worth it.

 Garlic Supplements: A Convenient Alternative

-If you're not a fan of the taste of raw garlic, garlic supplements are a great alternative.
-They are available in capsule and tablet form, ensuring a concentrated dose of garlic's beneficial compounds.
+If you're not a fan of the taste of raw garlic, garlic supplements are an excellent alternative.
+They're available in capsule and tablet form, ensuring a concentrated dose of garlic's beneficial compounds.

 [product=garlic-and-omega-gastri-colitis]